This discussion will explore how we can mark the 400th anniversary of the ship’s sailing alongside histories of empire and colonialism.

-The Deal is an interactive research performance which will explore the motives of the Separatists (who formed the bulk of the passengers on the Mayflower), their negotiations with King James I, and the role of the City of London in the financing of the voyage.
-Get a sense of the powers at play during the birth of modern capitalism, and how the lure of money and desperation to start life anew in America were at the root of the modern myth of the Mayflower voyage, with the City of London and two of its’ significant churches as the backdrop.
+The Deal took place on Saturday 18th May in the City of London.
+It was an interactive research performance which will explored the motives of the Separatists (who formed the bulk of the passengers on the Mayflower), their negotiations with King James I, and the role of the City of London in the financing of the voyage.

-We will start at the Dutch Church, a site of refuge for protestant refugees in the Sixteenth century, before winding our way through small roads, squares and alleyways to arrive at All Hallows Church, the oldest church in the City of London.
+The event started at the Dutch Church, a site of refuge for protestant refugees in the Sixteenth century, before winding its way through small roads, squares and alleyways to arrive at All Hallows Church, the oldest church in the City of London.

-Passamezzo, experts in sixteenth and seventeenth century music, will set the scene with songs and dances from the time.
-We hope you will join in!
+Passamezzo, experts in sixteenth and seventeenth century music, set the scene with songs and dances from the time.

 The following events took place in Autumn 2018.